jahrim/distributed-frp/README.md

 ```

 [Here](https://github.com/AggregateComputing/experiment-2023-acsos-distributed-frp) there is a showcase in which we used this library combined with Alchemist -- a simulator for large-scale pervasive systems.

+This is a fork from the original work made by [Francesco Dente](https://github.com/francescodente) with few changes to support the `share` operator.
 ## Main Concept

 ### Datatypes